hdmetor/NeuralNetwork/README.md

 - `NN.predict`

 As mentioned before, used to predict on new data. `NN.predict(new_data)` will return a `np.array` with the predicted result.

+# Future plans

+I think I have learned enough from this project, and I don't plan to add new features.
+If you find any bugs, please feel free to open a ticket.

+I wrote some extra code: I started with the dropout mask and added the ReLu activation function.
+I think that I could write the 90% of the code pretty quickly, but the remaining part will definitely [take too much time](https://en.wikipedia.org/wiki/Ninety-ninety_rule).
+I prefer to concentrate to other projects.